FlaminHunter/CTF-Writeups/Black Basta CTF.md

 ![Q10](https://github.com/user-attachments/assets/47005f65-a0db-47e1-9a06-aa705f353a99)
 Answer: Pancake.jpg.exe
 # Q11: The beacon was used to communicate with the attacker’s Command and Control (C2) infrastructure.
 What was the IP address used for C2 communication?
-Normally, I would check for any outbound network connections, but in this case we found it in Q1.
+Normally, I would check for any outbound network connections using Sysmon Event ID 3, but due to the nature of the lab environment there was no outbound connections possible, so no results.
+In a real world environment, I would check for outbound network connections using Sysmon Event ID 3 or Windows Event Logging pertaining to outbound network connections.
 ![BlackBastaHostUrl](https://github.com/user-attachments/assets/69919a1e-d1e0-4bb4-85d2-891f40ec97f9)
 Answer: 54.93.105.22
 # Q12: To move laterally across the network, the attacker deployed a remote execution tool.
 What tool was used by the attacker to run commands remotely on other systems in the network?